The Best Suburbs of San Francisco

 Moraga

 Moraga has a number of advantages that set it apart from other suburbs.
 Families with kids are drawn to its top-rated public schools and the fact that Moraga is considered especially safe and friendly.
 The crime rate is low and the community feeling is high.
 Add to this the sheer beauty of the place: rolling hills and ample open space allow residents to enjoy year-round hiking, cycling, and picnicking.
-Not quite as hot as Concord and not as cool as communities further north, Moraga has a Mediterranean climate.
+Not quite as hot as Concord and not as cool as communities further north, Moraga has more of a Mediterranean climate.
 When compared to other nearby cities, housing here is relatively affordable.

 Walnut Creek